This diverse Botswana, Vic Falls & Zimbabwe Safari explores top wildlife, scenic and cultural highlights in Southern Africa.

 Established in 1936, Tshipise lies at the foot of Tshipise hill, surrounded by bush landscapes scattered with old baobabs and indigenous trees.
 The name, Tshipise, is said to originate from the meaning to “burn, be hot” in reference to the local hot springs that reach up to 65°C. We camp at the foot of Tshipise Koppie tonight.

-On the final day of our safari adventure we drive south along the Great North Road to Johannesburg.
+On the final day of our safari adventure, we drive south along the Great North Road to Johannesburg.

-Johannesburg is the economic heart of South Africa, as well as being one of the strongest commercial centers in Africa.
+Johannesburg is the economic heart of South Africa, as well as being one of the strongest commercial centres in Africa.
 The dynamic city of Johannesburg, commonly known as Jo'burg, is a great place to gain insight into the cultures and history of this colourful nation.